LovethAwusi/printf/README.md

-In this project we were asked to creeate our own printf
+In this project we were asked to creeate our own printf.
+We performed the following:

 0. I'm not going anywhere.
 You can print that wherever you want to.
 I'm here and I'm a Spur for life mandatory